katerina-tziala/my-weather-forecast/README.md

 # My Weather Forecast
 A Weather Forecast Single Page Application utilizing the [OpenWeather API](https://openweathermap.org/api).
-Access the My Weather Forecast App here: [MY WEATHER FORECAST](https://my-weather-forecast-demo.herokuapp.com/).
+</br>Access the My Weather Forecast App here: [MY WEATHER FORECAST](https://my-weather-forecast-demo.herokuapp.com/).

 ## Technologies
 Here’s a high level list of the technologies used for this app: